Jacques Gaillot: Bishop of Évreux

 On 5 May 1982, Pope John Paul II appointed him Bishop of Évreux.
 He received his episcopal consecration on 20 June from Léon Aimé Taverdet, Bishop of Langres.
-During his first Easter message he wrote: "Christ died outside the walls as he was born outside the walls.
-If we are to see the light, the sun, of Easter, we ourselves must go outside the walls. ...
-I'm not here to convince the convinced or take care of the well.
+In his first Easter message he wrote: "I'm not here to convince the convinced or take care of the well.
 I'm here to support the ill and offer a hand to the lost.
 Does a bishop remain in his cathedral or does he go into the street? ...
 I made my choice."

-In 1983, Gaillot publicly supported a conscientious objector in Évreux who declined to perform alternative service in forestry on the grounds that it did not contribute to relief of the destitute or promoting peace.
+In 1983, Gaillot publicly supported a conscientious objector in Évreux who declined to perform alternative service in forestry on the grounds that it did not contribute to the relief of the destitute or promote peace.
 During the annual assembly of the French episcopate, he was one of two bishops (of a total of 110) who voted against a text which supported nuclear deterrence.

 In 1984, Gaillot declined to join large-scale Church-led public demonstrations in favour of French parochial schools and signed petitions in favour of secular education.

 In January 1985, Gaillot drew sustained media attention for the first time when he signed an appeal on behalf of underpaid Catholic school teachers; also signing the appeal was Georges Marchais, the head of the French Communist Party.
 In response, conservatives in Gaillot's diocese described him as "a tool of the church's worst enemies", while the right-leaning newspaper Le Figaro spearheaded a campaign against him.
 Also in 1985, Gaillot supported the First Palestinian Intifada.

 In 1987, he went to South Africa to meet a young anti-apartheid militant from Évreux sentenced to four years in prison by the South African régime.
 There he also appeared at a demonstration where some Communist militants were also demonstrating.
-In order to accomplish this trip, he had to renounce going with the diocesan pilgrimage to Lourdes, a move that attracted criticism.
-Further, in the same year he also announced that the French Bishops "remain too preoccupied by the correct functioning of the church and its structures."
+In order to accomplish this trip, he had to renounce going with the diocesan pilgrimage to Lourdes, a move that drew criticism.
+Further, in the same year, he also announced that the French Bishops "remain too preoccupied by the correct functioning of the church and its structures."
 This only ensured that the responses to Gaillot when he later attacked the right-wing French political party, the National Front, were even stronger.
-Also in 1987 Gaillot traveled to Athens to show solidarity with a boatload of Palestinian refugees.
+Also in 1987, Gaillot traveled to Athens to show solidarity with Palestinian refugees.
 Perhaps the most notable event he performed in 1987 was attending, by invitation, a special session of the United Nations in New York to speak out for disarmament.